Daniele Macuglia

-Daniele Macuglia (born 22 February 1984) is an Italian historian of science and physicist.

-He is an assistant professor of the history of science at Peking University.
+Daniele Macuglia (born 22 February 1984) is an Italian physicist and historian of science whose research bridges computational statistical mechanics and the epistemology of modern physics.
+He is an assistant professor at Peking University.

 Before moving to Beijing, he was a research fellow at the Neubauer Collegium for Culture and Society at the University of Chicago.

 Biography

 Born in Tolmezzo, Italy, Macuglia studied physics at the University of Pavia, where he graduated summa cum laude while enrolled at the Institute for Advanced Studies of Pavia (IUSS).
-He later moved to the University of Chicago, earning a PhD in the history and philosophy of science under the supervision of American physicist Leo P. Kadanoff and historian of science Robert J. Richards.
-His research focuses on computational statistical mechanics, particularly on the theoretical foundations of Monte Carlo and molecular dynamics and their roles in establishing evidential standards in condensed-matter physics.
+He later moved to the University of Chicago, where he earned a PhD in the history and philosophy of science under the joint supervision of Wolf Prize laureate Leo P. Kadanoff and Sarton Medalist Robert J. Richards.

+His research investigates the epistemological foundations of computational statistical mechanics, specifically analyzing how Monte Carlo methods and molecular dynamics have historically redefined evidentiary standards in condensed-matter physics.
+His historical studies of computational biophysics include collaborations with Nobel laureate Martin Karplus.
+He has also co-authored research on contemporary methodological developments with scientists including Giovanni Ciccotti and Benoît Roux.

-In addition to his academic work, Macuglia collaborates with Italian chef and author Francesco Bellissimo on the history of Italian food culture.
-Their project studies how culinary practice and its literary expression reveal patterns of knowledge exchange in early modern Europe.
-It draws on archival materials and period texts and presents its results through cultural programs supported by Italian embassies and consular institutes, in collaboration with universities in Asia, Europe and North America.
+Parallel to his research in physics, Macuglia investigates the intellectual history of early modern Europe through the lens of material and culinary culture.
+In collaboration with chef and author Francesco Bellissimo, he examines how period texts and gastronomic traditions reflect broader patterns of cultural and scientific knowledge exchange.
+This research draws on archival materials and is presented through cultural programs supported by Italian embassies and consular institutes, in collaboration with universities in Asia, Europe, and North America.

 Awards

 Macuglia received First Prize at the Italian national contest "I Giovani e le Scienze" and a Special Prize at the European Union Contest for Young Scientists.
 In 2020, he was awarded the prize for best communication in the history of science by the Italian Physical Society.
-At Peking University, he received the "Excellence Award" (优秀奖) for University Teaching in 2023 and the "Xuri Award" (旭日奖) in 2024, a faculty distinction for contributions to education.
+At Peking University, he received the "Excellence Award" (Chinese: 优秀奖) for University Teaching in 2023 and the "Xuri Award" (Chinese: 旭日奖, lit.
+"Rising Sun") in 2024, a faculty distinction for contributions to education.